Hervar77/infinity-doc/mkdocs/api/infinity.session.md

 Parameters:

 - sessionData: `object`
-  >data to serve as the replacement
+  >Data to serve as the replacement.

 Example: